mattrips/scratchPad/Protocol Conformance.md

 ### 1.6 Invariable
 With respect to a protocol conformance, during operation of a program, the witness for a particular protocol requirement will not vary, and does not depend upon how the type is used.
-&#9724;   In complex arrangements, it sometimes be perceived that the witness varies.
-The cause of this appearance
+&#9724;   In complex arrangements, it sometimes is perceived that the witness varies.
+The cause of this appearance often is a product of a different protocol being

 ### Sourcing of Implementations